tibbsm/mytab/README.md

 - Umberto Eco Writing System
   - Different project: web clipper to save articles, bibliography
 - [Svelte Docs](https://svelte.dev/docs)
-  - one new thing about svelte a day
-    - array methods (.push, .splice) do not trigger reactivity [link](https://svelte.dev/tutorial/updating-arrays-and-objects)
-    - only values within the `$:` block will trigger reactivity ($: tot = yPlusValue(x) // only x will trigger)
   - learn about event (dispatch) and stores

 ### TODO